SDK stats in Azure Monitor Application Insights

 cloud_RoleName, cloud_RoleInstance Resource dimensions you can use to slice by service and instance.

 Each metric row represents an aggregated count for the export interval.
-Total attempted in a time slice equals success + dropped for that slice.
+Total attempted in a time slice equals Item_Success_Count + Item_Dropped_Count for that slice.

-Enable by setting the environment variable APPLICATIONINSIGHTS_SDKSTATS_ENABLED_PREVIEW=true in the application process environment and restarting the application.
+Set the environment variable APPLICATIONINSIGHTS_SDKSTATS_DISABLED=true in the application process environment, then restart the application.

-• The default export interval is 15 minutes.
+• Use the default export interval of 15 minutes.

-• Configure a different interval in seconds with APPLICATIONINSIGHTS_SDKSTATS_EXPORT_INTERVAL.
+• Set a different interval in seconds with APPLICATIONINSIGHTS_SDKSTATS_EXPORT_INTERVAL.

 You don't need to deploy any workbook resources.
 The SDK stats template appears in the Workbooks gallery under your Application Insights resource.
 The workbook shows No data until the SDK emits these custom metrics.